mkitzan/tabular-print/README.rst

 Tabular Print
 =============

-tabular-print prints a table that scales column widths to fit the data.
+tabular print prints a table that scales column widths to fit the data.
 Written to mesh with the sqlite3 python module, specifically cursor.description (list comp-ed to only have the column labels), and cursor.fetchall().
 Each row in the values list is treated as a row of